geoserver/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

      - **N** default 'false'
      - Boolean flag that specifies if for the database queries prepared statements should be used.
 This improves performance, because the database query parser has to parse the query only once

-.. note:: The first 8 parameters are valid for each DBMS used, the last 4 may vary from different DBMS. for more information see `GeoTools JDBC documentation <http://docs.geotools.org/latest/userguide/library/jdbc/index.html>`_
+.. note:: The first 8 parameters are valid for each DBMS used, the last 4 may vary from different DBMS. for more information see :geotools`GeoTools JDBC documentation <jdbc/index.html>`.

 indexer.properties
 """"""""""""""""""